parkh/devs/README.md

     * Understanding how to process request attachments
 * Understanding of [MVC design pattern](http://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller)
     * Basic knowledge of any MVC web framework
 * Basic knowledge of Apache web server configuration (for PHP / Ruby)
 * Understanding and ability to use Git
-* Average google skills
+* Average Google skills
 * Basic English - reading
 * Ability to write and speak in English is a plus